Month-end closing is the accounting process of finalizing your company’s financial records at the end of each month.

 The result?
 A month-end close that’s not only faster, but more accurate, more transparent, and a lot less painful.

-What are key roles and responsibilities in the book closing process?
+What are key roles and responsibilities in the month-end closing process?

 A smooth month-end close depends on clear roles.
 When everyone knows what they’re responsible for, the process runs faster, cleaner, and with fewer surprises.
 Whether the team is in-house, outsourced, or a mix of both, knowing who does what is non-negotiable.